Blaise-ing a trail: How a 17th century French mathematician shaped the way we use public transit

 As also seen in Urban Mobility Forum Magazine.

-Blaise Pascal and Les carrosses à cinq sols transported up to 8 passengers per vehicle, and even included a circular route on the ring road and distance-based fares.
+Blaise Pascal planned and developed a set of 5 routes on which five-cent coaches (carrosses à cinq sols) pulled by two horses and bearing the coat of arms of the city of Paris transported up to 8 passengers per vehicle, and even included a circular route on the ring road and distance-based fares.
 So, you can see how Monsieur Pascal was ahead of his time!

 Our company, Blaise Transit, has chosen its name in recognition of the revolutionary Blaise Pascal, honouring his idea, but also attesting that transit systems need to continue to evolve.
 Unbeknownst to him, Blaise Pascal’s mathematical work would help make that possible.